 Ambridge 1967

--Dick DeVinzio and Dennis Wuycik.
+-Dick DeVinzio and Dennis Wyucik.
 They led Ambridge to a 93-61 win over Chester for the AAA State Championship.
 But don't forget Frank Kaufman.

 Bishop Hannan 2006-Chris Osborne and Brian Siemion.
 They led Bishop Hannan to the 2006 Class A State Title Game.
 Osborne averaged 16ppg and 20ppg in the playoffs.
 Siemion was a dominant defensive force in the middle averaging 7 blocks per game and 10ppg and 10reb.